From SQL Injection to Shell II

 • Y in X and Y if X returns false.

-Exploitation of Blind SQL injection
+Exploitation of the Blind SQL injection

 Manual exploitation